The Science of Edible Gardening Workshop Series

 What facilities do you have on site?

 I have a dedicated studio classroom on site with a wood burner, air conditioning and basic tea and coffee facilities.
 The classroom is situated on our 6 acre permaculture property with fantastic opportunities to observe nature and conduct practical activities.
-We have an orchard, kitchen garden, berry patch, market garden and natural landscapes to explore the science of gardening.
+I have an orchard, kitchen garden, berry patch, market garden and natural landscapes to explore the science of gardening.

 How long do the classes run for?